 DASSA provides training in the Indigenous Risk Impact Screen, a validated culturally appropriate screening tool for substance use and mental disorders in Aboriginal clients.
-For more information contact the Manager, Aboriginal Workforce Development on Tel 7425 5130.
+For more information please call the Manager, Priority Population Programs on (08) 7425 5130.

-A number of tertiary institutions offer drug and
+A number of tertiary institutions offer alcohol and other

 University of Adelaide

 - Graduate Certificate in Alcohol and Drug Studies

 - Graduate Diploma in Addiction and Mental Health

 - Managing Addiction: A Framework for Successful Treatment

 - Graduate Certificate in International Addiction Studies